tyrbedarf/turbobadger/readme.md

 BETA notice
 -----------------------------------------------------------------------------------

-APIs are changed, features improved & added.
+APIs are changing, features improved & added.
 Be aware that if you use this right now, you'll probably have to adjust your code to API changes sometimes after pulling master.
 Documentation about API changes take place in the git commit changelog for now ;)